Non-asymptotic Oracle Inequalities for the Lasso and Group Lasso in high dimensional logistic model: Lasso for logistic regression

 Thus with probability at least $1-2p^{1-A^{2}/4c_{2}}$ we have

 and

 \end{enumerate}

-In both cases $c(\eta)$ is a constant depending only on $\eta$; $c_{0}=c_{0}(C_{0},c_{1})$ and $c_{0}^{\prime}=c_{0}^{\prime}(C_{0},c_{1})$ are constants depending on $C_{0}$ and $c_{1}$; and $\epsilon_{0}=\epsilon_{0}(c_{1})$ is a constant depending on $c_{1}$. \end{theorem} In this theorem the variance terms are of order $|K(\beta)|\log{p}/n.$ Such order in sparse oracle inequalities usually refer to ``fast rate``.
+In both cases $c(\eta)$ is a constant depending only on $\eta$; $c_{0}=c_{0}(C_{0},c_{1})$ and $c_{0}^{\prime}=c_{0}^{\prime}(C_{0},c_{1})$ are constants depending on $C_{0}$ and $c_{1}$; and $\epsilon_{0}=\epsilon_{0}(c_{1})$ is a constant depending on $c_{1}$. \end{theorem} In this theorem the variance terms are of order $|K(\beta)|\log{p}/n.$ Such order in sparse oracle inequalities usually refer to ``fast rate".
 This rate is of same kind of the one obtain in \cite{BRT} for linear regression model.
 For the best of our knowledge, (\ref{theo1eq2}) and (\ref{theo1eq4}) are the first non asymptotic oracle inequalities for the $L_{2}(\frac{1}{n}\sum_{i}^{n}\delta_{z_i})$ norm in logistic model.
 Some non asymptotic oracle inequalities for excess risk like (\ref{theo1eq1}) or (\ref{theo1eq3}) have been established in~\cite{van2008} under different assumptions.
 Indeed, she stated oracle inequality for high dimensional generalized linear model with Lipschitz loss function, where logistic regression is a particular case.
-Her result assumes to be hold in the "neighborhood" of the target function, while our result is true for all bounded functions.
+Her result assumes to be hold in the ``neighborhood" of the target function, while our result is true for all bounded functions.
 Note also that our results hold under $RE$ condition, which can be seen as empirical version of Assumption C in~\cite{van2008}.
 The confidence (probability that result holds true) of Inequality~(\ref{theo1eq1}) does not depend on $n$ or $p$ while the confidence of her results depends on $n$ and $p$.
-Moreover, the weights we proposed from Bernstein's inequality are different and exhibit better performance, at least in the specific cases studied in the simulation part (see Section~\ref{sim}).
+Moreover, the weights we proposed from Bernstein's inequality are different and easy to interpret.

-\subsection{Special case: $f_0$ linear}
+\subsection{Special case : $f_0$ linear}

 In this section we assume that $f_{0}$ is a linear function that is $f_{0}(z_{i})=f_{\beta_{0}}(z_{i})=\sum_{j=1}^{p}\beta_{0j}z_{ij}=z_{i}^{T}\beta_{0},$ where $z_{i}=(z_{i1},\dots,z_{ip})^{T}.$ Denote $X=(z_{ij})_{1\leq i\leq n, 1\leq j\leq p}$ the design matrix.
 Thus for $i=1,\dots,n$